yara279-gif/kokoland/README.md

 ## Features

 - Feature 1: *admistration of users and books*
-- Feature 2: *puy and sale books*
+- Feature 2: *buy and sale books*
 - Feature 3: *custoimze your book*

 ---

 ## Usage
-each end point will be discriped
+each endpoint will be discriped
 ### Authentication

 | Method     | Endpoint              | Description                            |